Multiverse-Iventory-App/Blue-Team-Inventory-Database/README.md

 A landing Page with a login, logout and manage warehouse inventory. <br>
 Warehouses page, this displays all the warehouse currently available. <br>
 Warehouse page, this display single warehous and also shows you how many pallets are on it. <br>
-pallets page that shous you the pallete and how manay boxes it can hold
+pallets page that shous you the pallete and how manay boxes it can hold.

 <h2> Workflow <h2>